Adopt a Tree Pit and Pollinator Pathways

 Benefits of your street being a Pollinator Pathway:

-• Increases areas of biodiversity to support pollinators and other wildlife, such as birds and hedgehogs.
+• Increases areas of biodiversity to support pollinators and other wildlife.

 • Contributes to physical and emotional wellbeing.

-• Opportunity for active citizenship in our borough; we’re proud that Redbridge is leading the way amongst just a few authorities operating such a scheme.
+• Is an opportunity for active citizenship in our borough - we’re proud that Redbridge is leading the way amongst just a few authorities operating such a scheme.

 How to become a Pollinator Pathway